Highly symmetric fundamental domains for lattices in R^2 and R^3: Dimension 2

 \begin{proof} We consider the distinct possibilities of properties of basis vectors of $\Gamma$.
 First, if $\Gamma$ has a basis of two orthogonal vectors of equal length, this yields (up to similarity) the square lattice $\Z^2$, with point group $D_4$ and symmetry group $\ast442$.
 Second, if $\Gamma$ has a basis of two vectors of equal length with angle $\pi/3$, this yields (up to similarity) the hexagonal lattice $A_2 = \langle (1,0)^T, (\frac{1}{2}, \frac{\sqrt{3}}{2})^T \rangle_{\Z}$, with point group $D_6$ and symmetry group $\ast632$.
 Third, if $\Gamma$ has a basis of two vectors of equal length, but neither with angle $\pi/3$ nor $\pi/2$ nor $2\pi/3$, then $\Gamma$ is called {\em rhombic lattice} and has point group $D_2$ and symmetry group $2\ast22$.
 A planar lattice which has orthogonal basis vectors of different length (but not of equal length) is called {\em rectangular lattice}.
 It has also point group $D_2$, but its symmetry group is $\ast2222$.
 In particular, the entire symmetry group of a rhombic lattice is not isomorphic to the entire symmetry group of a rectangular lattice, even though their point groups agree.
 (Compare \cite{schw}, p 210.)
 All other lattices are called {\em oblique lattices} and have point group $C_2$, and symmetry group $2222$. \end{proof}

-Regarding the five cases above in connection with Lemma \ref{lem:sfpg} one obtains that one possible fundamental cell of the hexagonal (square, rectangular, rhombic, oblique) lattice is a regular hexagon (square, rectangle, hexagon with $D_2$ symmetry, hexagon with $C_2$ symmetry).
-We will proof Theorem \ref{thm:satz1} by considering four out of these five cases.
-The first case---the square lattice---is due to V. Elser \cite{elser}.
-To the knowledge of the author his proof has not been published anywhere, so we give a detailed proof here.
+Regarding the five cases above, in connection with Proposition~\ref{prop:sfpg} one obtains that one possible fundamental domain for the hexagonal (respectively square, rectangular, rhombic, oblique) lattice is a regular hexagon (respectively square, rectangle, hexagon with $D_2$ symmetry, hexagon with $C_2$ symmetry).
+We will prove Theorem \ref{thm:satz1} by considering four out of these five cases.
+The first two cases---the square lattice and the hexagonal lattice---are due to V. Elser \cite{elser}.
+To the knowledge of the authora his proof has not been published anywhere, so we give a detailed proof here.